 We have put together a list of the 10 things you shouldn't do in Las Vegas or while you plan your Las Vegas vacation.
 Every visitor should read through this list in order to have an enjoyable Las Vegas vacation.

 1 Do not book a hotel room without checking and understanding the hotel's daily resort fee.
-A resort fee is a fee you are charged for things like using the fitness center, local telephone calls, internet access, etc. Most Las Vegas hotels impose this mandatory resort fee and you will be charged for it daily, whether you use those amenities or not.
+A resort fee is a fee you are charged for things like using the fitness center, local telephone calls, internet access, etc. Resort fees range between $20 and $50 per day on top of room rates and any parking fees.
+Most Las Vegas hotels impose this mandatory resort fee and you will be charged for it daily, whether you use those amenities or not.
 Check here to see how much your hotel will charge you in addition to their low rate.

 2 Do not walk the Vegas Strip in tight or uncomfortable shoes.
 Your trip to Las Vegas will entail a lot of walking while you sightsee.
 The average visitor will clock in approximately 3 - 4 miles walking.
 Plan to arrive in Las Vegas with the most comfortable walking shoes you can get.
 If you don't, you will pay dearly for it when you get home.

 3 Do not Jaywalk.
 In the US, Jaywalking is when you cross the street through the middle and not at the intersections pedestrian crossing where you are supposed to.
 In Las Vegas, the practice is illegal and extremely dangerous.
 If you are caught jaywalking, you will be cited.
 The minimum fine is $350